doubleunion/arooo/README.md

 ### Email

 This app sends emails via the Amazon SES service.
 Look for the `config.action_mailer.delivery_method` in [production.rb](config/environments/production.rb) for the precise configuration details.

+If you need more information about our AWS setup, board members have AWS Console access.

 ### Staging